High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Simulation study

 \subsubsection{Covariances}

 MI-PCA was the only method that showed consistently strong performance when estimating covariances.
 MI-PCA showed negligible bias and minimal deviations from nominal coverage in both low- and high-dimensional conditions.
 In particular, the PRB was smaller than 10 for all covariances in both conditions and was almost as low as the PRB obtained by MI-OR\@.
 MI-PCA never produced extreme under-/over-coverage, and when the CIC was significantly different from the nominal rate, the CIs showed mild \emph{over}-coverage (i.e., CICs greater than 0.96 but smaller than 0.99).
-After MI-PCA, IURR demonstrated the second-strongest performance, with negligible bias and acceptable coverage in the low-dimensional condition.
+After MI-PCA, IURR and MI-SF demonstrated the next strongest performance, with negligible bias and acceptable coverage in the low-dimensional condition.
 However, in the high-dimensional condition, IURR produced large biases and extreme under-coverage with the average bias being above the 10\% threshold and even the largest coverage being just around the 90\% threshold.
+In the high-dimensional condition, MI-SF showed a similar, albeit less severe, deterioration in performance.

 Both MI-QP and BRidge displayed low bias and acceptable coverage in the low-dimensional condition, but they resulted in unacceptable biases in the high-dimensional condition.
 In the high-dimensional condition, MI-QP led to 100\% coverage of the true values, while BRidge led to extreme under-coverage of the true values.
 MI-AM, DURR, BLasso, and the tree-based MI methods tended to result in PRBs larger than 10, accompanied by under-coverage of the true covariance values, even in the low-dimensional conditions.